-Inspired by American gymnast Carly Patterson, who had herself won a gold and two silvers at Athens in 2004, her first junior elite championship performance came at the 2010 Covergirl classic in Chicago, where she came third on the balance beam, sixth on the vault and ninth all-round.
-Silver came later that year at the US National Championships.
+Born in 1995 in Virginia, Douglas took up gymnastics at the age of six, having perfected her first cartwheel with the encouragement of her older sister when she was only three years old.
+Taking her inspiration from US gymnast Carly Patterson, who won a gold and two silvers at Athens 2004, Douglas turned in her first title-winning performance at the 2004 Virginia State Championships, before getting herself noticed at the 2010 Covergirl Classic in Chicago, an elite junior event, where she came third on the balance beam, sixth on the vault and ninth in the all-around.
+Later that year she took silver at the US National Championships.